 This is the website for Black Tor Consulting Ltd, we would like to offer you some help with your technology issues.

-Mainly on this site we focus on Microsoft Excel formulas, VBA automation of workbooks and website design.
+Mainly on this site we focus on Microsoft Excel formulas, pivots and the automation of workbooks via VBA.p

 Cross Browser Support

 This site has been tested in all major browsers.